huanlui/gcalsync/README.md

 16) Repeat all the previous steps if you want to manage other accounts.

-### Run the application
+## Run the application

-The first time the application is run, a popup appears to verify your credentials.
+The first time the application is run, a pop-up appears to verify your credentials.
 If a message indicates that Google has not verified the application, click on `Continue`

 ![App verification](.README_images/app_verification.png)

-Allos the permissions to edit calendars.
+Allow the permissions to edit calendars.

 ![](.README_images/permissions.png)